The Construction of Angkor Wat

 While the depiction on the wall of Angkor shows cooperation of Sri Dhammaraja with his court, Champapura was on the other hand not in the same picture.
 As soon as it was delegated to the Cholan court, Champapura became increasingly restless while looking for its own independence.
 The concentration of the Cholan clan in Champapura, this time with Vishnuite orthodoxy, allowed the Cham legacy to revive itself and to seek its political secession from the Angkorean Empire.
-The situation worsened by the emergence of Dai-Viet as a free agent during the down turn of China's central authority.
-As we recalled back, Dai-Viet was formed by the Han Dynasty as a southern commanding post of China.
+The situation worsened by the emergence of Annam as a free agent during the down turn of China's central authority.
+As we recalled back, Annam was formed by the Han Dynasty as a southern commanding post of China.
 Following the fall of the Tang Dynasty, China was broken into different factions allowing local rulers to exercise direct authority on their own terms.
-According to Chao-Ju-Kua, Dai-Viet was kept still as a command Post of China until the last review by the Song Dynasty.
+According to Chao-Ju-Kua, Annam was kept still as a command Post of China until the policy was last reviewed by the Song Dynasty.

 The various dynasties (of China) kept troops continually stationed (in Kiau-chi) although the revenue (derived from it) were extremely small, while the military occupation was at the contrary was extremely expensive.
 (CJK: Kiar-Chi: P.45)

-The cost had proved to be too much for the Song dynasty to keep Tongkin as a military command post.
+The cost had proved to be too much for the Song dynasty to justify keeping Tongkin as a military command post.

 In view of these facts the government of our present dynasty, out of the affection for the army and for the veal of the poor humanity, deemed it advisable that our troops should no longer be kept in this pestilential climate for the purpose of guarding such an unprofitable territory, and in consequence the territory was held merely for the collection of tribute.
 (CJK: Kiar-Chi: P.45)